UNCLASSIFIED (U)

 7 FAM 535 PERFORMANCE ACCOUNTING TOOL

 a.
-Under the new Interagency Agreement (IAA) between SSA and the Bureau of Consular Affairs (CA), posts will need to track the services performed on behalf of SSA using a new SharePoint-based data gathering tool, effective October 1, 2017.
+Under the Interagency Agreement (IAA) between SSA and the Bureau of Consular Affairs (CA), posts will need to track the services performed on behalf of SSA using a SharePoint-based data gathering tool, effective October 1, 2017.
 CA has a SSA Training Toolkit that explains in detail how to use this tool.

 b.
 RFBOs may authorize these specific services in one of two ways.
 First, the RFBO may contact the NCTP directly by email, specifically identifying the service and the applicant.
 Second, the RFBO may send an authorization letter directly to the applicant and instruct that applicant to make an appointment with the nearest NCTP and present the letter during the appointment.
 In either case, the NCTP must preserve the authorization document (either by attaching the email authorization or by scanning and attaching the authorization letter presented by the applicant) in the data-gathering tool that will record the NCTP’s services.